cupnoodle/auto-layout-safari/_posts/2018-05-15-book-pitch.md

   <div class="how">How do I even?</div>
 </div>

-When you ask for advice on internet forum, you're told to do Auto Layout in code, use some library like SnapKit
+When you ask for advice on internet forum, you get different conflicting advices.
+"Ditch the Interface Builder, do Auto Layout in code!", "Use library like SnapKit!", "Try UIStackViews!".
+Which advice should you take?

+# What if you could bend constraints to your will and create user interface that render perfectly on any screen size?
+What if you knew **exactly** which constraint to place for each element?
+You'd be confident to troubleshoot whatever red lines Xcode has thrown at you. **You could finish the app that you have been working on for 3 months and proudly ship it to the App Store**.

+# Don't let Auto Layout stop you from shipping your first app to the App Store
+Learn the fundamentals of how Auto Layout work and why Apple designed it this way.
+Understand Auto Layout and let it help you design user interface more efficiently and ship your app faster.